cuteday/KiRaRay/README.md

 #### Requirements

 This project is only tested with OptiX 7.3, CUDA 11.3, compiled on Windows using MSVC, on a device with an ampere gpu.
-But it is expected to run on platforms with OptiX 7.0+ and CUDA 11.0.
+But it is expected to run on platforms with OptiX 7.0+ and CUDA 11.0+.

 #### Build

-This project uses cmake to build, no additional settings is needed.
+This project uses cmake to build, no additional setting is needed.

 ### Common Issues